Severance Package

 If you are involved in a worker’s compensation claim or you are contemplating filing one, your employer cannot require you to waive away your rights to file a worker’s compensation claim.

-Section #7: Employee equity and stock options in Severance Packages
+Section #7: Employee equity and stock options in Severance Agreements

-Employee equity and stock options in Severance Packages
+Employee equity and stock options in Severance Agreements

 Severance – Section 7 – Employee Equity and Stock Options in Severance Packages